Wopsie/DialogueSystem/README.md

 - *You can easily change the part of the .xml that should be read*
 - *You can use it on as many NPCs as you want*
 - *You can easily give each NPC unique lines & responses either loaded from 1 universal .xml or seperate per-NPC-files*
-- *You can easily add additional functionallity via the .xml to make the player's choices inpact more than just the dialogue.
+- *You can easily add additional functionallity via the .xml to make the player's choices inpact more than just the dialogue*

 Play the build [here](http://19176.hosts.ma-cloud.nl/bewijzenmap/DialogueBuilt/).